THOMASELOVE/431-classes-2024/class07/README.md

 Consider the `movies_2024-09-17` Google Sheet now found in our Shared Drive.

 - This file describes **228** movies selected as a "favorite movie" by students in 431 in the Fall 2020-2024 versions of the course.
-- In future classes, we'll do some real work with these data, but today, we'll start by exploring the data a little, and look at how I developed the codebook.
+- We'll start by exploring the data a little, and look at how I developed the codebook.